NextUrban/Livability_by_Twitter/README.md

 This repository is a framework for Livability planing portfolio projects.
 New guidelines will be added soon.

 # Table of Content
-Twitter API Connection
+1. Twitter API data collection

-fastText sentiment Analysis
+2. fastText sentiment analysis

-Livability visualization
+3. Livability visualization